Courtesy of WOWSA, Huntington Beach, California.

-He was the first South American to cross the English Channel in 1947 with a time of 14 hours and 46 minutes) and attempted the Strait of Gibraltar at the ages of 77 and 83 years.
+He was the first South American to cross the English Channel in 1947 in 14 hours 46 minutes) and attempted the Strait of Gibraltar at the ages of 77 and 83 years.

-Daniel also participated in the 1928 Amsterdam Olympics, the 1932 Los Angeles Olympics, the 1936 Berlin Olympics and the 1948 London Olympics.
-He also crossed the English Channel in 1951 during the famous Daily Mail Race, finishing in 13 hours and 50 minutes.
-He crossed the River Plate in 1945 - and in 1977 and 1982 when he was 72 years old.
+Carpio participated in the 1928 Amsterdam Olympics, the 1932 Los Angeles Olympics, the 1936 Berlin Olympics and the 1948 London Olympics.
+He also crossed the English Channel in 1951 during the famous Daily Mail Race, finishing in 13 hours 50 minutes.
+He crossed the Río de la Plata in 1945 - and in 1977 and 1982 when he was 72 years old.
 He held national titles in Chile and Argentina.
 The National Swimming Pool in Lima, Peru is named after him.
-He was the first person to cross the Strait of Gibraltar in 1948, 1977 and 1988 (when he was 78 years old).
+He crossed the Strait of Gibraltar in 1948, 1977 and 1988 (when he was 78 years old).

 In 1947, he was awarded the Order of the Sun as a Great Master by the President of Peru and the Recognition Award by the Peruvian Institute of Sports.